 - Prefers/needs to work hours that are more easily contained.
 Editors often work long hours, too, but it is easier to walk away from the job at the end of the day as an editor than as a writer.

 - Does not mind that the writer often gets the credit for a collaborative effort.
 Is able to take a parent’s pride in a successful, beautiful, groundbreaking piece.

-Slate science editor Laura Helmuth:
+Slate science and health editor Laura Helmuth: